nervosnetwork/docs/docs/getting-started/interact.md

 #### Install Ruby
 First please refer the [Ruby official guidance](https://www.ruby-lang.org/en/downloads/) for installing the latest version of Ruby.

+> Ruby v2.4 or above are required for this SDK.

 Then, install bundler in case you have not installed it yet:
 ```shell
 gem install bundler